 Discount Rate.
-The discount rate used to measure the total HIS liability was 3.58 percent.
+The discount rate used to measure the total HIS liability was increased from 3.58% to 3.87%.
 In general, the discount rate for calculating the total HIS liability is equal to the single rate equivalent to discounting at the long-term expected rate of return for benefit payments prior to the projected depletion date.
 Because the HIS benefit is essentially funded on a pay-as-you-go basis, the depletion date is considered to be immediate, and the single equivalent discount rate is equal to the municipal bond rate selected by the plan sponsor.
 The Bond Buyer General Obligation 20-Bond Municipal Bond Index was adopted as the applicable municipal bond index.